April sees millions of birds arriving in the UK to raise their young, from aerial masters such as Swifts and Swallows, t...

-The food we provide is most important to birds during winter, when natural food sources are few and far between.
-All of your regular garden visitors will flock in to feast, so make sure you keep your feeders clean and full.
+The abundance of natural food sources begins to wane as winter approaches, so your bird table will likely be getting much busier in November.
+All of your regular garden visitors will flock in to feast, so make sure you keep your feeders clean and full!

 Keep your eyes peeled for Siskin and Lesser Redpoll among your usual suspects, and check your Chaffinch carefully – it could be a Brambling (pictured)!
 Look out for the orange chest and white belly, and its white rump when in flight.
 Blackbirds are the most common species of thrush in our gardens, with second place going to the Song Thrush, and they’ll be looking out for fallen fruits, berries and mealworms.